Nicola Lambert

 We’re process-led, not product-driven.
 Our work is relational, adaptive, and grounded in care.
 Like a Ngunnawal water tree or the Irish Crann Bethadh, we believe in shaping space that holds water for others.
 This is slow work, generational work, community work.
 We listen to what Country is asking of us—and we follow from there.

-Over years of walking alongside Ngunnawal People and listening deeply on Country, I’ve learned that trees are more than landscape—they are relationship.
-Country, when you’re listening properly, teaches you how to live, how to work, and how to take responsibility beyond your own lifetime.
+Over years of walking with Ngunnawal People, I’ve learned that trees are not just part of the landscape—they are part of the relationship.
+When we listen properly, Country teaches us how to live, how to work, and how to hold responsibility far beyond our own lifetime.

-One of the most powerful teachings came through a Ngunnawal water storage tree.
-These trees were carefully shaped over generations—branches trained outward, a stone placed at their centre to form a hollow that could hold water.
-They weren’t just functional.
-They were ceremonial.
-These trees held water for those yet to come.
-They were wayfinders, survival markers, and acts of deep care.
+One of the teachings that changed me came from a Ngunnawal water storage tree—branches shaped over generations, a stone placed at its centre to form a hollow that held water for future travellers.
+These trees were wayfinders and acts of care, tended slowly and with intention.

-What I’ve learned from this is that restoration is not a project—it’s a relationship.
-Cultural knowledge lives not only in language, but in the shape of a branch, in the hollowness of wood, in the slow patience of intergenerational tending.
+It taught me that restoration is not a project.
+It’s a relationship.
+Knowledge lives in the shape of a branch, in the hollow of wood, in the patience of intergenerational tending.

 This is the heart of Create and Sow.
 Not just consultation, but cultivation.
 Not just facilitation, but ceremony.
 A way of walking guided by trees—on this Country, and from my own.